brolyssjl/go-basics/README.md

 # go-basics
-This is a repo in go to understand the language and its bases
+This is a repo in golang to understand the language and its bases